Secondary Education - Mathematics, Bachelor of Science in Education

 In addition to University Requirements:

-- At least 83 units of major requirements which includes at least 36 units of Teacher Preparation Courses.
+- At least 78 units of major requirements which includes at least 31 units of Mathematics and Science Teaching requirements

 - Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements.